TIBCOSoftware/snappydata/docs/howto/spark_installation_using_smart_connector.md

 <a id="howto-splitmode"></a>
 # How to Access TIBCO ComputeDB Store from an existing Spark Installation using Smart Connector

-TIBCO ComputeDB comes with a Smart Connector that enables Spark applications to work with the TIBCO ComputeDB cluster, from any compatible Spark cluster (you can use any distribution that is compatible with Apache Spark 2.1.1).
+TIBCO ComputeDB comes with a Smart Connector that enables Spark applications to work with the TIBCO ComputeDB cluster, from any compatible Spark cluster.
+You can use any distribution that is compatible with Apache Spark 2.1.1.
+To connect from a Spark 2.4 based cluster, you may use JDBC connector as described [here](/programming_guide/spark_jdbc_connector.md#howto-sparkjdbc).
 The Spark cluster executes in its own independent JVM processes and connects to TIBCO ComputeDB as a Spark data source.
 This is similar to how Spark applications today work with stores like Cassandra, Redis, etc.

 For more information on the various modes, refer to the [TIBCO ComputeDB Smart Connector](../affinity_modes/connector_mode.md) section of the documentation.